Bran Stark: A Dance with Dragons

-In A Dance with Dragons (2011), Bran, Hodor, Meera and Jojen are joined by the mysterious Coldhands, and a Child of the Forest named Leaf takes them to the three-eyed crow (actually a human telepath), who in turn offers to train Bran in retrocognition and clairvoyance.
+In A Dance with Dragons (2011), Bran, Hodor, Meera, and Jojen are joined by the mysterious Coldhands, and a Child of the Forest named Leaf takes them to the three-eyed raven (actually a human telepath), who in turn offers to train Bran in retrocognition and clairvoyance.

 TV adaptation

-Bran Stark is played by Isaac Hempstead Wright in the television adaption of the series of books.
-Like the other children, Bran is aged up for television.
-He begins the series a 10-year-old child (3 years older than his book counterpart), and is 17 by the end of the series.
+Bran Stark is played by Isaac Hempstead Wright in the television adaptation of the books.
+Like the other children in the books, Bran is aged up for television.
+He begins the series as a 10-year-old boy—3 years older than his book counterpart—and is 17 by the end.

 Storylines

-Brandon "Bran" Stark is the second son and fourth child of Eddard and Catelyn Stark.
-He was named after his deceased uncle, Brandon.
+Brandon "Bran" Stark is the second son and fourth child of Lord of Winterfell Eddard "Ned" Stark and Lady Catelyn Stark.
+He was named after his deceased paternal uncle, Brandon.

 Season 1

-Bran receives one of a litter of recovered direwolves given to the Stark children and names him Summer.
-During the King's visit to Winterfell, Bran accidentally interrupts the Queen, Cersei, having sex with her brother, Jaime, who shoves him from the window.
+Bran receives one of a litter of recovered direwolves found by the Stark children and names him Summer.
+During King Robert Baratheon's visit to Winterfell with his entourage, Bran accidentally interrupts Queen Cersei Lannister having sex with her twin brother, Ser Jaime Lannister, who shoves him out of the window of the tower Bran is observing them in, leaving him comatose.
 While he is unconscious and recovering from his injuries, Summer kills an assassin sent to murder Bran.
-When he awakens Bran cannot recall the events before his fall and finds that he is crippled from the waist down, forced to be carried everywhere by the stableboy Hodor.
-Slowly, he realizes that he has gained the ability to assume Summer's consciousness, making him a warg or a skinchanger.
-After his older brother, Robb, is crowned King in the North, Bran becomes Robb's heir and the Lord of Winterfell.
+When he wakes, Bran cannot recall the events before his fall and finds that he is paralyzed from his waist down, forcing him to be carried everywhere by the stable boy, Hodor.
+Gradually, he discovers that he has gained the ability to assume Summer's consciousness, making him a warg or a skinchanger.
+After his older brother, Robb, is crowned King in the North, Bran becomes Robb's heir and the lord of Winterfell.

 Season 2

-After Theon Greyjoy captures Winterfell, Osha helps Bran and his younger brother Rickon go into hiding.
-To cement his claim on Winterfell, Theon has two orphan boys killed and their bodies burned, and passes their charred corpses off as Bran and Rickon.
-After Theon's men betray him and Winterfell is sacked, Bran, Rickon, Hodor, Osha and their direwolves head north to find his older brother Jon Snow for safety.
+After Theon Greyjoy captures Winterfell, Osha helps Bran and his younger brother, Rickon, go into hiding.
+To cement his claim to Winterfell, Theon has two orphan boys killed and their bodies burned, and passes their charred corpses off as Bran and Rickon.
+After Theon's men betray him and Winterfell is sacked, Bran, Rickon, Hodor, Osha, and their direwolves head north to find his elder brother, the bastard Jon Snow, for safety.

 Season 3

-Bran and his group encounter Jojen and Meera Reed, two siblings who aid them in their quest.
+Bran and his group encounter Jojen Reed and his sister, Meera, two siblings who aid them in their quest.
 Jojen shares Bran's "greensight" and tutors him in his prophetic visions.
 After coming close to the Wall, Osha departs with Rickon for Last Hearth (to keep him safe) while Bran insists on following his visions beyond the Wall.
 Bran and his group encounter Sam and Gilly, who try to persuade Bran not to venture beyond the Wall, but Bran claims it is his destiny and leaves through the gate with Hodor and the Reeds.